Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             assigned, read depth will not be considered.
 Default is n_10,none.
       --ploidy {haploid,diploid}, -pl {haploid,diploid}
-                            The query bacteria is haploid or diploid.
+                            The query genome is haploid or diploid.
 Default is haploid.
       --rg_tag, -R          For one BAM file which includes multiple samples (opposite of --ignore-RG in samtools).
 Default is